jbaddley/lotr-sdk/README.md

 Users can visit the website at https://lotr-sdk-playground.vercel.app/ to access the playground.
 The interface is user-friendly and easy to navigate.
 Users can choose from various options on the home screen, such as Books, Movies, and Characters, to explore the Lord of the Rings universe.

-For example, by selecting the "Books" option, users can access information about all the books in the Lord of the Rings series.
-Selecting a book shows the chapters titles of the selected book.
+You can test your api key and unlock additional features using the input at the top of the page.